NASA-AMMOS/aerie-ui/docs/TESTING.md

 ## End-to-end

-All end-to-end tests assume a production build of the project is available:
+All end-to-end tests assume a production build of the project is available if run from CI:

 ```sh
 npm run build
 ```

+If you are running the tests locally, then the above step is not needed.
+Playwright will be using your local dev server rather than starting up its own node server that uses the `/build` directory.

 All end-to-end tests also assume all Aerie services are running and available on `localhost`.
 See the example [docker-compose-test.yml](../docker-compose-test.yml) for an example of how to run the complete Aerie system.
 Notice we disable authentication for simplicity when running our end-to-end tests.
 You can reference the [Aerie deployment documentation](https://github.com/NASA-AMMOS/aerie/tree/develop/deployment) for more detailed deployment information.